 - Type — type of protected workloads.

 - Cloud VMs — protected EC2 instances.

-- Cloud Databases — protected RDS instances.
+- Cloud Databases — protected RDS resources including Aurora DB clusters.

 - Cloud File Shares — protected EFS file systems.